 The seminar will meet once a week for two hours and students are expected to attend every seminar.
-Students interested in the Clinic must also be available on a weekly basis for meetings with the supervising attorneys to discuss client projects or participate in calls with clients and at other times as client work may demand.
+Students interested in the Clinic must also be available on a weekly basis for in-person meetings with the supervising attorneys to discuss client projects or participate in calls with clients and at other times as client work may demand.

 Students should fill out and submit the standard application, resume and law school transcript using CAMS, the online application system.
 There will be no interview, but the faculty members may contact you with questions regarding your application.
 For more information about the Clinic, please contact Jeremy Steckel, Emily Winston, or any of the prior students listed below.

 Luis E. Fernández de la Vara

 Sarah Catherine Lynagh